-The recording of Dr. Gerald S. Berke’s presentation, Advances in Spasmodic Dysphonia Research, is now available for viewing.
+The recording of Dr. Gerald S. Berke’s presentation, Advances in Spasmodic Dysphonia Research, is now available for viewing, WATCH HERE.
 It was our great pleasure to welcome Dr. Berke, who serves as the Chair of our Scientific Advisory Board.
 We are so grateful for his leadership and sharing the latest updates on research and treatment.

 During the live webinar, Dr. Berke was not able to respond to all of the questions.
-These questions were compiled, and Dr. Berke will be recording a second video addressing them.
-Once it is completed, the link will be posted.
+These questions were compiled, and Dr. Berke recorded a second video addressing them.
+CLICK HERE to listen.

 ABOUT DR. GERALD S. BERKE | Dr. Berke is currently Professor and Chair Emeritus in the UCLA Department of Head and Neck Surgery and director of the UCLA Voice Center for Medicine and the Arts, which he founded, Dr. Berke is considered by his peers to be an international authority on laryngeal physiology.
 Born and raised in Southern California, he began developing his interest in the voice and ultimately his medical specialty, as a rock musician and songwriter.
 Dr. Berke came to UCLA to complete his surgical residency, after graduating from both undergraduate and medical school at the University of Southern California, and became an assistant professor, then advanced to become professor and chair of head and neck surgery.